zoruz/CodeIgniter4/user_guide_src/ghpages.rst

 Generating the User Guide
 #########################

-The intent is, eventually, for the in-progress user guide to be automatically generated as part of a PR merge.
+The intent is, eventually, for the in-latest user guide to be automatically generated as part of a PR merge.
 This writeup explains how it can be done manually in the meantime.